-- (i) Mr. Fok acts as chief-executive of the Company. - (ii) The discretionary bonus is determined by reference to the duties and responsibilities of the relevant individual within the Group and the Group's performance. - (iii) The emoluments of executive directors shown above were for their services in connection with the management of the affairs of the Group and the Company.
-The emoluments of independent non-executive directors shown above were for their services as a director of the Company. - (iv) Ms. Wu waived her remuneration amounting to HK\$132,000 during the year ended 31 March 2019 and resigned as executive director of the Company on 1 March 2019.
+- (i) Mr. Fok acts as the chief executive of the Company. - (ii) The discretionary bonus is determined by reference to the duties and responsibilities of the relevant individual within the Group and the Group's performance. - (iii) The emoluments of executive directors shown above were for their services in connection with the management of the affairs of the Group and the Company.
+The emoluments of independent non-executive directors shown above were for their services as a director of the Company.
+Remuneration committee has approved the increment of salaries and discretionary bonus for the year ended 31 March 2021.

-6. DIRECTORS' AND EMPLOYEES' EMOLUMENTS (continued)
+7. DIRECTORS' AND EMPLOYEES' EMOLUMENTS (continued)